yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/xcode-projects/index.md

 - Expand the Utilities Pane
 - Expand the Navigation Pane
 - Navigate to the Main StoryBoard
-- Change the orientation of the iPhone 8 on the StoryBoard
+- Change the orientation of the iPhone 12 Mini on the StoryBoard
 - View your StoryBoard on an iPhone 11 Pro

 <br>